 Titus 2:11 — The Greek literally says that “the grace of God has appeared, bringing salvation to all people”, and reads as such in most translations (including the NRSV, ESV, NET, CEB, NLT, and NASB).
 Various Greek lexicons agree that σωτήριος (sōterios) should be understood as meaning “bringing salvation”.
 However, the NIV says the grace of God “offers salvation to all people”, which prevents the verse from being used in support of universal salvation.
 The qualifying verb “offers” is not in the Greek.

 Hebrews 1:5 — The NRSV correctly reads “You are my Son; today I have begotten you”.
-For unclear reasons, the NIV has changed it slightly to read “You are my Son; today I have become your father”.
+The NIV has changed it slightly to read “You are my Son; today I have become your father”, perhaps to avoid the implication that Jesus was a created being.
+(See also Col. 1:15.)

 Hebrews 6:1 — The NIV for some reason changes “dead works” to “acts that lead to death”, forcing a narrow and probably incorrect interpretation on the text.